 Voice: A pleasant, almost musical song that is not loud, but carries far.
-There is some variation throughout its range, so it is possible
+There is some variation throughout its range.

 Western variation: A hollow mellow double note lasting about 0.5 seconds with a rising inflection and emphasis on the second syllable - whoowup whoowup.
 The second note is a higher pitch and there is no audible gap between the two.
 This double note is uttered at intervals of about 0.6 to 0.9 seconds in runs of 6 to 20 couplets.

-Northern variation: Two or Three short, mellow, hollow woop notes at the same pitch with an audible gap between the notes.
-These couplets, or triplets, are uttered in a series with pauses of 0.3 to 0.9 seconds between them.
+Eastern variation: Two or Three short, mellow, hollow woop notes at the same pitch with an short audible gap between the notes.
+These couplets, or triplets, are uttered in a series with short pauses between them.
 Other vocalisations described include a sharp, nasal, shrill heeoo, a quiet rolling, protracted kerrrr similar to a cat purring, and a cat-like meew.

 Hunting & Food: The Brown Hawk Owl feeds mainly on large insects such as beetles and grasshoppers, but also frogs, lizards, small birds, mice and occasionally small insectivorous bats or crabs.
 They hunt at dusk using a perch on a tree stump or post to look for prey.
 They have been observed jumping up to take a passing insects in the claws, and hawking insects in the air like a nightjar.

-Breeding: Breeding season is the end of May-June in Japan, May-July in north India, and March-April in Sumatra.
+Breeding: Breeding season is May-July in north India, and March-April in Sumatra.
 The Brown Hawk Owl is very

 vocal during the breeding season, and can sing almost continuously for hours, especially on moonlit nights.
 Male and female will join in irregular duets, or